idaholab/virtual_test_bed/doc/content/sfr/abtr_xsgen_workflow/abtr_xsgen_workflow.md

 In order to provide more detail about how Step 1 MC$^2$-3 input files are created, the metadata extracted from the mesh generator listed in `MCC3CrossSection/rz_meshgenerator` defines all unique subassembly regions within the reactor core.
 For each unique subassembly region, the homogenized mixture composition is then inferred using the volume fractions for each heterogeneous region IDs found in the subassembly (also computed as metadata), as well as the isotopic compositions for each of these region IDs.
 This mixture composition is written as part of the MC$^2$-3 input file before being executed by MC$^2$-3 and processed for use with the downstream Griffin R-Z flux spectrum calculation.

 For Step 2 MC$^2$-3 input file generation, the same subassembly regions are considered as part of the BG cross section condensation step, with the primary difference being that some of these subassembly regions undergo a 1D CPM calculation step to incorporate local spatial self-shielding effects into the condensed cross sections.
 Only subassembly regions that contain region IDs associated with any of the compositions listed in `MCCCrossSection/het_cross_sections` will undergo this 1D CPM calculation step.
 Otherwise the condensation occurs assuming a homogenized mixture composition.
 Based on the data presented in [tab:subassembly_id_mapping], subassemblies with IDs 200, 500, 600, and 800 will undergo 1D CPM calculations, as these are the fuel and control subassemblies that contain the compositions specified by `MCCCrossSection/het_cross_sections`.
-The problem parameters for each of these 1D CPM calculations are based on specifying the ring boundaries and isotopic compositions for each ring region through the MC$^2$-3 input file, and this is automatically inferred through the 1D ring model that is defined by `EquivalentCoreMeshGenerator` and stored as metadata.
+The problem parameters for each of these 1D CPM calculations are based on the specifications of the ring boundaries and isotopic compositions for each ring region in the MC$^2$-3 input file.
+This is automatically inferred through the 1D ring model that is defined by `EquivalentCoreMeshGenerator` and stored as metadata.
 For example, for the fuel subassembly region with ID 200 (assembly named `[fuel_assembly_1]` in mesh input file at second-to-the-bottom axial layer) that undergoes the 1D CPM calculation step, [fig:1d_cpm_geometry] shows the equivalent 1D ring geometry that MC$^2$-3 uses to run the 1D CPM calculation.
 Since 1D CPM calculations require a fission source to run, for heterogeneous regions such as control subassemblies that do not have any fuel material, the 1D CPM calculation will arbitrarily add a fuel region surrounding the 1D geometry, based on the homogenized composition of one of the fuel subassembly regions in the reactor core.

 !media plots/1d_cpm_geometry.png
        style=width:60%